binraker/PyRealSense/README.md

 TODO:

-Fix access violation issue generated when using OWN_DATA flag to prevent memory leak

 Add error handeling (virtually none in there at the moment!!)

 Add ability to set camera capture params and which streams to enable

-Done: Make getframe() return data from all cameras

 Just generally  make it good!!